Spring Theme and Centers for Preschoolers

 • The Best Blueberry Muffin Recipe by the Artful Parent: what kid doesn’t like muffins, right?
 This is a deliciously perfect opportunity to practice pre-math measuring the ingredients and to talk about textures, colors, and flavors.

-• Coconut Macaroon Nests by Inspired by charm: these macaroons shaped into nests and decorated with candy eggs are delicious and super easy to make.
+• Coconut Macaroon Nests by Inspired by Charm: these macaroons shaped into nests and decorated with candy eggs are delicious and super easy to make.

 Decorations

-Of course, the most important thing to use as décor in your children’s own artwork.
+Of course, the most important thing to use as décor is your children’s artwork.
 It not only gives them a sense of accomplishment but also of ownership.
 Now, it doesn’t hurt if you want to add Spring borders on your bulletin boards, hang butterflies from the ceiling, or even a banner welcoming spring.
 It just happens that I created one for you.
 It’s a free banner and ready for grasp.
 Just click on the link below.

 And since I love to create, I also made some free wall decor with Spring motivational messages that you can print and use in your classroom or at home.
 You can grab them by just clicking on the link below.